 PARSLEY DRESSING: Add 1 cup of chopped parsley

-Although my recipe is for ‘dressing’ cooked outside of the turkey, it will also work as ‘stuffing’.
+Although My Mom’s Cornbread Dressing recipe is for ‘dressing’ cooked outside of the turkey, it will also work as ‘stuffing’.
 If you like to stuff the turkey, please be sure to test the temperature with an instant-read thermometer.
 Just like the turkey, it needs to read 165°F for it to be safe.